Best Milk for Kids: What’s the Right Choice for Your Child?

 Does Milk Help You Grow?

-Yes, milk, like other foods, helps you grow.
+Yes, milk, like other foods, helps children grow.
 Some milk has more nutrition, and offers a more efficient source of nutrition for growth and development.

-Cow’s milk has more bioavailable nutrients – they are easier for the body to absorb and use.
-Alternatives to cow’s milk may have fewer key nutrients and/or the nutrients aren’t as easily available to the body.
+Cow’s milk has more bioavailable nutrients – this means it’s easier for the body to absorb and use the nutrients found in milk.
+Plant-based alternatives to cow’s milk may have fewer key nutrients and/or the nutrients aren’t as easily available to the body due to the presence of phytates and oxalates which interfere with nutrient absorption.

 If you are trying to decide whether to give your child cow’s milk or a plant based milk, consider your child’s age and nutrient needs for growth and development.
 If there are food allergies or other medical conditions that require a specific nutrient composition, pay closer attention to your options.
 Last, consider your family food practices and cultural traditions.